FAQ

 -

 Faculty should not inform the entire class that a student tested positive for COVID-19 or was exposed.
-They should direct the student to contact Student Health.

 The Centers for Disease Control offers an interactive Quarantine and Isolation Calculator that provides valuable information and guidance for individuals with COVID-19 and for those who have had close contact with an infected person.
 The CDC tool provides guidance on face coverings, testing, and isolation.
 All students with COVID-19 or who have had close contact with a person with COVID-19 should follow the recommendations provided by the Quarantine and Isolation Calculator.